Quick facts

 In the Czech Republic, employment contracts can be either fixed-term or indefinite.
 Fixed-term contracts are limited to a maximum of three years, with the possibility of extension for up to two more years.
 Indefinite contracts have no set end date.

-Starting January 1st, 2024, it will be feasible to electronically sign the comprehensive list of documents using the email address specified in the employment agreement.
+It's feasible to electronically sign the comprehensive list of documents using the email address specified in the employment agreement.

 Employers in the Czech Republic can set a probation period for new employees.
 The maximum length of this period is three months for non-managerial positions and six months for managerial positions.